 As for the primary mirror, the primary of the FirstLight 8” is easily collimated with thumbscrews rather than the Philips heads of some other manufacturers.
 The mirror itself is of high quality and delivers splendid, sharp images at both low and high magnifications.

-The other major oddity of the FirstLight 8” Dobsonian is its 2.5” (really 2”) hexagonal rack-and-pinion focuser.
-This high-quality focuser is lifted, again, from faster Newtonian reflectors intended for imaging – but more importantly, for whatever reason, it requires that an included extension tube be installed to reach focus with almost any eyepiece, resulting in the eyepiece being about 8 inches away from the tube wall (the focuser itself without the extension is already unusually tall).
+The other major oddity of the Explore Scientific FirstLight 8” Dobsonian is its 2.5” (really 2”) hexagonal rack-and-pinion focuser.
+This high-quality focuser is lifted, again, from faster Newtonian reflectors intended for imaging-but more importantly, for whatever reason, it requires that an included extension tube be installed to reach focus with almost any eyepiece, resulting in the eyepiece being about 8 inches away from the tube wall (the focuser itself without the extension is already unusually tall).
 Most Dobsonians have a focal plane only a few inches from the tube wall.
-Having the focus further out means that the secondary mirror must be bigger than usual or else wide-angle eyepieces might vignette, and it means the focuser body itself is more likely to sag and the scope is usually more tricky to balance.
+Having the focus further out means that the secondary mirror must be bigger than usual, or else wide-angle eyepieces might vignette, and it means the focuser body itself is more likely to sag, and the scope is usually trickier to balance.
 While sagging isn’t a problem thanks to the 2.5” hex focuser’s high build quality, I can’t help but find this design choice a little strange.
-Thankfully it works quite well despite the unusuality of the arrangement.
+Thankfully, it works quite well, despite the unusuality of the arrangement.